"Celebrating 5 Years of MRSA Staph Support and Alternative Treatment Options"

 Prevention of MRSA and Staph Superbugs

-Superbugs are commonly very contagious.
-Staph commonly resides on the skin of 30% of all people.
+Some superbugs are very contagious.
+Staph bacteria live on the skin of 30% of all people in the United States.
 You can even be a carrier of MRSA or Staph bacteria and not even know it.
 To learn more about how you get these infections, how to help prevent them, and how to protect yourself against them click here for MRSA infection control.

 Medical Disclaimer: Michelle Moore is not a doctor or healthcare practitioner, but she is someone who overcame many health obstacles that traditional medicine could not solve.
 This information is based upon Michelle Moore’s scientific research, education and personal experience and it is for educational purposes only.
 Information in this web site has not been evaluated by the US Food and Drug Administration (FDA).